MangoDeveloper/ToonTown-Journal/README.md

 Bellow are the rules for contributing to this project.

-1. When we are out of pre alpha always merge pull requests into the dev branch.
+1. When we are out of open beta always merge pull requests into the dev branch.
 A week before our scheduled release we test the dev branch and make sure its functional then merge it into master

 2.